RENCI-NRIG/orca5/docker/README.md

 ```
 docker exec -it orca-sm bash
 ```

+The default names for containers are:
+- `orca-mysql`
+- `orca-am-broker`
+- `orca -sm`
+- `orca-controller`

+### Changing running containers
+Making code changes will require you to re-build and re-launch the new container images.

+Configuration changes can be made on your local (non-Docker) file system (by default at /opt/orca-oracle_1.8), and then by restarting the docker containers (just run the `docker_run.sh` script again).

 ## Dependencies
 1. Docker must be installed on your system.
 You will either need to run the above commands with sudo / as root, or add your current user to the 'docker' group.